Alirezagrs/Database/README.md

 # Database
-New things which are learned by me from Projects and LeetCode.
+New things which are learned by me from Projects and LeetCode and HackerRank.